Standard position for surfaces in link complements in arbitrary 3-manifolds: Disks with and words

 For a surface $Z$ with non-meridianal boundary, consider a normal disk $Z_i$ that meets exactly four truncation edges, and no interior edges.
 Such a subsurface is a disk that corresponds to a $BBBB$ word.
 For an example, see \reffig{BBBBExample}, left.
 Similarly, a normal disk that meets exactly two truncation edges and exactly two interior edges corresponds to a $BBSS$ word.
 An example is shown in \reffig{BBBBExample}, right.

-As described in \cite{HTT2}, topologically the label $B$ means that $\partial Z_i$ meets the link boundary torus.
-An arc $BB$ can be a part of $\partial Z$, where $\partial Z$ is on the link torus.
+As described in \cite{HTT2}, topologically the label $B$ means that $\partial Z_i$ meets $\bdy N(L)$.
+An arc $BB$ can be a part of $\partial Z$, where $\partial Z$ is on $\bdy N(L)$.
 In a chunk decomposition, such an arc travels between two truncation edges in a truncation face.
 An arc $BB$ can also connect two $BB$ arcs of the previous type, and then it lies in an interior face of a chunk.
 Each $BBBB$ disk is hence a quadrilateral with two opposite sides on truncation faces and the other pair of opposite sides on interior faces.
-Since a $BB$-arc that lies in a truncation face is a part of $\partial Z$, it is not glued to any other arc of $\partial Z_i$, for any $i$.
+Since a $BB$-arc that lies in a truncation face is a part of $\partial Z$, it is not glued to any other arc of $\partial Z_j$, for any $j$.
 On the other hand, a $BB$-arc that lies inside an interior face, as well as a $BS$-arc, is not a part of $\partial Z$, and is rather in the interior of $Z$.
-Such an arc therefore must be glued to a similar arc of some $Z_j$.
+Such an arc therefore must be glued to a similar arc of some $Z_k$.

 We say that two $BBBB$ disks are \emph{connected} if they share a common arc on an interior face.
-A collection of such disks is \emph{connected} if every disk is glued to another one in the collection along common arcs.
+A collection of such disks is \emph{connected} if the union of disks is connected in $Y$.
 A collection of connected disks is \emph{maximal} if it is not a strict subset of a connected collection.
-Two $BBSS$ disks are \emph{connected} if they share a common arc, and a collection of such disks is \emph{connected} if they are glued end to end along common arcs.
+We define connected and maximal collections of $BBSS$ disks similarly.

+\begin{lemma} Suppose $D$ is a $BBSS$ disk that is parallel to the surface $\Pi$.
+Then $D$ is not connected to another $BBSS$ disk along its $SS$ arc. \end{lemma}

+\begin{proof} A $BBSS$ disk meets a truncation face along the arc $BB$, two opposite faces adjacent to that truncation face of the same color --- say white --- along the two arcs $BS$, and a face containing the $SS$ arc that is shaded.
+Without loss of generality, say the $BBSS$ disk parallel to $\Pi$ lies on $\Pi^+$.
+Then the three arcs of the disk that lie in interior faces are glued to arcs in $\Pi^-$.
+As in \refsec{Gluing}, the gluing of chunks in the neighborhood of edges is via a rotation of the respective faces: in the clockwise direction for the two arcs $BS$, and in a counterclockwise direction for the arc $SS$.
+Superimpose all these arcs on $\Pi$ as in \reffig{BBSSnoSS}, left.
+The boundary of the disk $BBSS$ is shown in red, and the arcs in $\Pi^-$ that it is glued to are shown in light blue.

+By way of contradiction, suppose the $SS$ arc glues to an $SS$ arc contained in another $BBSS$ disk $E$, with boundary on $\Pi^-$.
+By hypothesis, $\bdy E$ is labelled with only two instances of $S$, hence $\bdy E$ cannot contain either of the two blue arcs $BS$ in white faces obtained by rotations of arcs of $D$.
+Thus the disk $E$ must be disjoint from these arcs.
+Also note that (the superimposed copy of) $\bdy E$ intersects $\bdy D$.
+Because $D$ is a disk parallel into $\Pi$, $\bdy E$ must meet $\bdy D$ one additional time.

+Note that the arc of $\bdy E$ labelled $1$ cannot run immediately into the dark orange truncation face; this would contradict the fact that $E$ is normal.
+Similarly the arc labelled $2$ cannot run immediately into the light orange truncation face, or $E$ is not normal.
+This means $\bdy E$ does not meet $\bdy D$ on the dashed arcs shown on the right of \reffig{BBSSnoSS}.